AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/attaching-to-the-previewer.md

 ### Developer Tools opens way too many windows

 `Developer Tools` opens a tool window per connected process.
-If user has multiple XAML previewer tabs, then multiple tool windows will be opened per each.
+If the user has multiple XAML previewer tabs, then multiple tool windows will be opened per each.